indigo423/blog.no42.org/content/article/iplike-and-postgresql/index.md

 my-hzn-db=> \df+ iplike
 ```

-The first line in the column `Language` should give you `plpgsql` followed by the code of the function.
+The first line in the column `Language` should give you `plpgsql` followed by the function itself.

 ```psql
 public | iplike | boolean          | i_ipaddress text, i_rule text | func | volatile   | unsafe   | opennms | invoker  |                   | plpgsql  |